 The main provider of secondary mental health services in Kent is Kent and Medway Partnership Trust (KMPT).
+A list of services and providers is found in the Appendix 1.
 For effective service planning, investment needs to be made appropriately across the mental health care pathways to maximise overall levels of mental wellness within the population.